-Todd said that just CenterPoint Energy will benefit greatly from the work that Xcel Energy did on the benchmarking tool, and they look forward to working with them because CenterPoint Energy has committed to having a tool ready.
+Todd said that CenterPoint Energy will benefit greatly from the work that Xcel Energy did on the benchmarking tool, and they look forward to working with them because CenterPoint Energy has committed to developing a similar tool.
 Similarly, Xcel Energy will benefit from the work CenterPoint Energy is doing on the On-Bill Loan Repayment program, having committed to going down the path of actually selecting an implementation vendor and really digging into it.
 There will be lessons learned so both utilities can benefit and get it right the first time.

-CM Reich commented that it was very well laid out how the Work Plan will be implemented (page 8), in a strategic and goal oriented way.
+CM Reich commented that it was very well laid out how the Work Plan will be implemented (page 8), in a strategic and goal-oriented way.
 The fact that implementation was partnered with best practices on equal footing, that intentionality of how we do it, is so essential for our Partnership and goes right to the essence of it.
 The emphasis on outreach and the steps given throughout are extremely valuable and give direct meaning to our constituents.

-CVP Glidden offered acknowledgement and thank you to EVAC for its work preparing the Work Plan.
-EVAC took on a lot of new process elements to help them think about how to make the Work Plan more its own and added elements that as a group they thought were important.
+CVP Glidden offered acknowledgement and thank you to EVAC for its work preparing Work Plan recommendations.
+EVAC took on a lot of new process elements to help the Board think about how to make the Work Plan more its own and added elements that as a group they thought were important.

 There being no further discussion on this item Mayor Hodges asked for a motion to adopt the 2017-2018 Work Plan.
 It was MOVED and SECONDED that the Work Plan be approved.
 Motion CARRIED.

-CVP Glidden made a motion that the Planning Team and any necessary staff from the jurisdictions come together to examine funding options for CEP so the entities can have conversations within their jurisdictions and can provide support information to EVAC as they are exploring funding recommendations.
+CVP Glidden made a motion that the Planning Team and any necessary staff from the Partners come together to examine funding options for CEP so the entities can have conversations within their jurisdictions and can provide supporting information to EVAC as they are exploring funding recommendations.
 Process discussions between EVAC and the Planning Team would be in order to determine the best way to do this to ensure that there are not multiple processes and that EVAC receives real time information to consider prior to making their recommendations.
 It was MOVED and SECONDED that the motion be approved.
 Motion CARRIED.

 Policy Updates